Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

 ```

 ### Creating our Custom Control
 Before we make the interactive control element, let's see how to add an arbitrary html element as a control overlay to the leaflet map instance.
-A leaflet control has the type of `Control` with the additional `onAdd` and `onRemove` properties:
+A leaflet control is an instance of the `Control` class with the additional `onAdd` and `onRemove` methods:

 ```tsx
 import { Control, DomUtil } from 'leaflet';